Dog Separation Anxiety Guide: Symptoms, Training, and Help

 Common environmental triggers:

-- Moving to a new home — environmental context changes, existing anxiety cues are absent
+- Moving to a new home — environmental context changes, existing anxiety cues are absent (for a full guide on managing this transition, see dog moving stress: how to help your dog adjust to a new home)

 - Change in household schedule — a family member returning to in-office work after a period of remote work (post-pandemic adjustment is now well-documented in behavioral practice)